GinoGalotti/improv/survive-in-cph/nexttoicc.md

 If you want more recommendations, and you don't mind having to move a little bit more, you can check [this other list](/survive-in-cph/toeat).

 Otherwise... don't be afraid!
 Ask around!
 We are more than welcomed to help you on anything, and it can be an amazing way to break the ice.
 If you think that I am missing a MUST HAVE on the list, feel free to drop me an email me@ginogalotti.com

+Also, poke me [on Facebook](https://www.facebook.com/gino.guay) if you need a quick answer (or a pointer to a better person to ask).